Sudanese High Court rejects prosecution appeal in policeman murder trial

 The defence team of the teenagers accused of killing a police officer in January won a small victory in the trial against the young protesters as an appeal of the Criminal Investigation Prosecution, objecting the defence’s request for an investigation report review and a medical examination of the accused, was rejected.

-The defence team of Mohamed Adam, Mohamed El Fateh, and three other young protesters accused of killing a Sudanese police officer in January reported yesterday that the Sudanese High Court in Khartoum decided to cancel a request submitted by the Criminal Investigation Prosecution, which contained objections against requests of the defence, on Thursday.
+The defence team of Mohamed Adam, Mohamed El Fateh, and two other young protesters accused of killing a Sudanese police officer in January reported yesterday that the Sudanese High Court in Khartoum decided to cancel a request submitted by the Criminal Investigation Prosecution, which contained objections against requests of the defence, on Thursday.

 This cancellation can be seen as a small victory on the side of the defence team supporting Mohamed Adam (17), nicknamed ‘Tupac', and Mohamed El Fateh (18), nicknamed 'El Nana', and the others who have been detained since January 14 on suspicion of killing a high-ranking police officer.